LayerNext/docs/docs/08-python-sdk/02-upload-download.md

 ## 2.1.
 Upload Files to a Collection

-You can upload files in a directory to a collection in the Data Lake (which is the same functionality as the 'Upload' feature in the web frontend).
-Optionally, you can include custom metadata, which may include attributes or additional information about the file.
+You can upload files in a directory to a collection in the MetaLake (which is the same functionality as the 'Upload' feature in the web frontend).
+Optionally, you can include custom metadata and annotation data.
+Custom metadata may include attributes or additional information about the file.
+Annotation data may include labeling data for images.
 Only one type of content (either image or video) can be uploaded in a single API call.

 Note that currently we are supporting following file types for upload: jpeg, jpg, png, mp4, mkv